epsagon/epsagon-go/README.md

 ### Generic

-You can instrument a single function, this function can use go routines inside and their operations will still be traced, but currently we don't support more than one function being traced in the same environment.
+You can instrument a single function, this function can use go routines inside and their operations will still be traced.

 ```go
 func doTask(a int, b string) (int, error) {